 The U.S. is one of only nations to allow individual citizens to control and profit from the mineral riches underneath their land.
-Unfortunately, that sort of opportunity comes at a price—particularly when unscrupulous extraction practices leave properties poisoned or unusable.
+Unfortunately, that sort of opportunity comes at a price—particularly when unethical and improper extraction practices leave properties poisoned or unusable.

 Oil & Gas Mineral Rights Transactions

 Transactions involving oil and gas mineral rights can be nuanced and complex.
 When oil and gas mineral rights are purchased or leased, removal of the oil and gas resources is usually deferred.
 An oil and gas company needs time to acquire a drilling permit and to schedule its equipment and workforce to begin developing the field.
 On the other hand, a landowner's interests in the mineral rights may not be tied up indefinitely.
 Consequently, oil and gas companies have implied obligations including a duty to develop the lease, a duty to protect against drainage of the reservoir from neighboring tracts, and a duty to market the resources extracted and pay due royalties.